mavolin/logstract/CONTRIBUTING.md

 The scope is typically the package name, but for non-go files appropriate scopes may also be: `git`, `README` or `go.mod`.
 If none match what you are doing, just think of something.
 The types we use are: `fix`, `feat`, `docs`, `style`, `refactor` and `test`.
-Breaking changes should be signaled using a `!`, and not by the footer.
+Breaking changes are signaled using a `!`, and not by a footer.

 ### Fixing a Bug